md-k-sarker/NaiveSearchEngine/README.md

 Input: It takes input from User Interface.
 There is a textbox where user can give query.

 Output: Output is shown in Console.
-After clicking on search button output documents will be shown on console.
+After clicking on edu.wright.dase.control button output documents will be shown on console.
 Output is also available in text file format(.txt).
 In Netbeans project inside /build/classes/resources/output/ folder result.txt file contains the result.

 index-file: /build/classes/resources/indexes/